 - Roof overhangs on A-frame buildings?

-Answering these simple questions will go a long way in helping your choose a portable shed that will serve you well for many years to come.
+Answering these simple questions will go a long way in helping you choose a portable shed that will serve you well for many years to come.
 You may also find our blog post on vinyl storage sheds vs. plastic sheds helpful.
-If you’re interested in a garage, see our learning center article on ordering and installing a prebuilt garage.
+If you’re interested in a garage, see our learning center articles on ordering and installing a prebuilt garage and insulating a detached garage.